Musica Mundi School. A dream that became a reality.

 This means regularly bringing in the best master pedagogues from all over the world and giving each student a chance to work with them individually, in addition to daily teaching and masterclasses by guest artists.

-In general education, this means recruiting high-quality and dedicated teachers, who are experienced and passionate about pedagogy and who understand what is needed for the development of young musicians.
+In general education, this means recruiting high-quality and dedicated teachers, who understand what is needed for the development of young musicians.

 To support talent, and talent alone, it is essential to overcome financial barriers.
 Families will contribute to their child’s education in accordance with their means.
 Scholarships will be made available thanks to generous donors.

 The Musica Mundi School will be deliberately limited to 70 students, so that it will always be able to provide individual and personalized teaching.
 Pupils are auditioned and accepted on the basis of their merits.